Why is this medication prescribed?

-- tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
-If you become pregnant while taking azelaic acid, call your doctor.
+- tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
+If you become pregnant while using azelaic acid, call your doctor.

 - you should know that azelaic acid may cause changes in your skin color, especially if you have a dark complexion.
 Tell your doctor if you notice any changes in your skin color.